samuelandersoncodes/a-ride-to-adapt/README.md

 1. Navigate to [A Ride to Adapt - Home Page]( https://samuelandersoncodes.github.io/a-ride-to-adapt/)
 2. Click on Join-us in the navbar and input the following data:
-   - First Name: Samuel
+   - First Name : Samuel
-   - Last Name: Anderson
+   - Last Name : Anderson
-   - Email: aridetoadapt@berlin.de
+   - E-mail : aridetoadapt@berlin.de
-   - Sport type: cycling
+   - Sport type : cycling
    - Membership choice : permanent membership
-3. Click ride with us
+3. Click on the "ride with us" button.
 4. User will be redirected to contact.html.
 Thus, Contact Form Recieved page.

 Expected: